luca-trnka/tinder-clone/backend.md

 The main page is rendered:

-- title/heading: Tinder clone
+- has title/heading: Tinder clone
-- all known users are listed in a table containing these data: username, age, description, gender
+- all users are listed in a table containing these data: email, birth_date, gender, bio
 - a form is displayed to add a new user
-  - form has to contain a field for: username, select for the gender, age and description (text area)
+  - form has to contain a field for: email, select for the gender (`female`,`male`), birth_date (text) and bio (text area)

-- the form should be sent to the POST `/register` endpoint
+- the form should be submitted to the POST `/register` endpoint

 ### POST `/register`